 - Select an appropriate finite field.
-Then select an elliptic curve over the field at random., cCount the number of points on the curve using Schoof's algorithm [Sch85], or one of its various improvements, such as the Schoof-Elkies-Atkin (SEA) algorithm [Elk98, Atk92] and Satoh's algorithm [Sat00] and its improvements discussed in [Ver05]. cCheck whether the number of points is nearly prime., and rRepeat until appropriate parameters are found. - Select an appropriate field., tThen select an appropriate curve order, and generate a curve over the field with this number of points using techniques based on "complex multiplication" [LZ94].
+Then select an elliptic curve over the field at random.
+Count the number of points on the curve using Schoof's algorithm [Sch85], or one of its various improvements, such as the Schoof-Elkies-Atkin (SEA) algorithm [Elk98, Atk92] and Satoh's algorithm [Sat00] and its improvements discussed in [Ver05].
+Check whether the number of points is nearly prime.
+Repeat until appropriate parameters are found. - Select an appropriate field.
+Then select an appropriate curve order, and generate a curve over the field with this number of points using techniques based on "complex multiplication" [LZ94]. - Select an appropriate finite field.
+Then select an elliptic curve over the field from a special family of curves whose order is easily computable (such as the family of Koblitz curves).
+Compute the number of points on this curve, and check whether the number of points is nearly prime.
+Repeat until appropriate parameters are found.